You are looking for your homeschool tribe.

 Kara S. Anderson is a writer, podcaster and speaker, with a BIG goal of helping homeschool parents find joy and magic in their days with their kids.

-Mary is a writer, a Brave Writer writing coach, and mother to four kids ranging from elementary to high school.
+Mary is a writer and mother to four kids ranging from elementary to high school.
 She believes that creativity, laughter, and fun are the backbone to engaging and inspiring homeschools.

-In 2015 she began blogging on her current website, Not Before 7.
-Her blog is one place where she helps families embrace the freedom that comes with homeschooling.
-You will find encouragement, resources, reminders, and tips there.
+She began blogging on her current website, Not Before 7 in 2015.
+She encourages families to embrace the freedom that comes with homeschooling and shares her favorite resources, tips, and ideas.

 Mary lives in North Carolina with her husband and four children.
 She is an enneagram 7 and an extrovert.
 She enjoys traveling, tea (iced or hot), good conversations, and books.
 You can connect with her on Instagram and Facebook.